beyond-code-github/beyond-code-github.github.io/_posts/2015-11-22-abstractions-repetition-discovery.md

 ---
 layout: blog-post
-title:  The Pit of Fail - Abstractions, Repetition and Discovery
+title:  On Abstractions, Repetition and Discovery

 tags:
 - pit-of-fail